 Some people love to experience horror.
 Real, pure, unfiltered and unabashed horror.
-There are different forms of entertainment to accomplish this, and one of the most popular is through playing video games.
+There are different forms of entertainment to accomplish this (if movies are more your speed, Netflix has plenty), and one of the most popular is through playing video games.
 Luckily, there’s no shortage of horror titles available designed specifically to creep out, terrify, and send you into a heart racing and adrenaline pumping frenzy.

 Games have only become more frightening as graphics have evolved and with Halloween looming, we’ve been thinking about the scariest games we’ve ever played.
 From iconic franchises to chilling indie terrors, let’s take a look at the very best horror games you can play right now.

 A return to the series’ roots, Resident Evil 7 casts aside the fast-paced action gameplay of the franchise’s later years for a plodding, methodical approach.
 The result is something truly terrifying.
 Ethan Winters receives a message that his wife, Mia, presumed dead for years, may still be alive.
 Upon arriving in rural Louisiana, Ethan winds up trapped by the maniacal and incredibly persistent Baker family.
 From Jack Baker, the patriarch who bears an uncanny resemblance to Walter White from Breaking Bad, to Marguerite, and their son Lucas, each Baker family member is not quite right, and that spells trouble for Ethan.